capcontechedu/clinical_r_programming_b12025/README.md

 https://github.com/capcontechedu/clinical_r_programming_b12025.git

 - Open the project in RStudio.
+- Navigate to `course content` folder.
-- Follow along with the materials in each module’s folder.
+- open the HTML page in Webpage view.
 - Run and experiment with the provided scripts to strengthen your understanding.

 ----------